squareops/terraform-aws-security-automations/README.md

 - Customizable configurations to adapt to different environments.
 - Automated and repeatable security assessment process.

-## Folder Structure
+## Directory Structure

-The module is organized into the following folders:
+The module is organized into the following directory:

 - `cis-level-1`: Contains code for CIS Level 1 compliance checks.
 - `cis-level-2`: Contains code for CIS Level 2 compliance checks.
 - `soc2`: Contains code for SOC 2 compliance checks.
 - `examples`: Contains example scripts to call compliance checks based on the desired level.

-Each folder contains scripts and configuration files specific to the corresponding security framework.
+Each folder contains configuration files specific to the corresponding security framework.

 ## Getting Started

 To get started with the AWS Security Checks Module, follow these steps:

-1. Clone the repository to your local machine: `git clone https://github.com/your-username/your-module.git`
+1. Clone the repository to your local machine: `git clone https://sq-ia//terraform-aws-cis-level1.git`
 2. Navigate to the desired framework folder (`cis-level-1`, `cis-level-2`, or `soc2`).
 3. Review the documentation for each check to understand its purpose and requirements.

 ## Usage

-1. Choose the appropriate framework folder based on the compliance level you want to assess (`cis-level-1`, `cis-level-2`, or `soc2`).
-2. Review the documentation for each check in that folder to understand its purpose, requirements, and potential impact.
-3. Modify the configuration files to match your AWS environment, if necessary.
-4. Execute the provided scripts to perform compliance checks on your AWS account.

-### Calling Compliance Checks

 The `examples` folder contains terraform code to call compliance checks based on the desired level: